 Front-firing subs have speakers that are mounted pointing forward.
 These units radiate sound to their fronts and sides.

-On the other hand, down-firing subwoofers direct the sound towards the ground and the front.
+On the other hand, down-firing subwoofers direct the sound toward the ground and the front.
 To get the most out of these subs, you should place them on stands or shelves.

 Two Separate Chambers